TuhinCodeCraft/AllAboutJWT/NOTES.md

 ## What is JWT?
 - JWT stands for JSON Web Token.
 - It is an encrypted token which is a random collection of letters and numbers.
--It is secure key or communication key between two resources.
+- It is secure key or communication key between two resources.
 - The main function of JWT is to collect data, then encrypt it and decides on the server who can decrypt the collected data.

 ## Structure of a JWT: